sofmeright/VirtualDisplayDriver_Wizard/README.md

 Indirect Display Driver Sample Wizard ~ IddSampleDriver Wizard
 - A quick and dirty GUI tool for manipulating Indirect Display Driver Sample implementations like the HDR capable [VirtualDisplayDriver from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver) that works on Windows 10/11.
-- What you see is what you get.
-- Additional features such as CLI and an Interactive Installer are planned and considered in the current design philosophy for later implementation.

 <img src="https://github.com/sofmeright/IDDSampleDriver_Wizard/blob/main/PPIT-IddSample_Wiz-v0.602-SS_GUI_Advanced.png" width="320" />

+Features:
+- Driver (Install / Uninstall / Reload) - Note: Reload has been useful, in my experience using Sunshine; reload did not cause the active session to terminate and refreshed changes.
+- Monitor(s) (Set # of) - Adjusting the amount of virtual displays the driver is providing.
+- RenderingEngine(GPU) (*Detection* & Selection)
+- Resolutions (Adding / Removing) - Note: Removing is done by highlighting and pressing the DELETE key.
+- Resolutions (Grouping of Resolutions) - Resolution enteries containing the same width and hight are sorted by the earliest occurence of that specific (w x h) in the list. ~ This is done so they are in grouped entries when we write out the XML config.
+- Priority (Changing) - The priority of a specific resolution can be set by selecting it and pressing F2 then pressing Enter when finished with the edit.
+(See: What is priority? in [Notes / Hints].)
+- Configs (Reading / Writing) - Reads and Writes both config formats (.txt & .xml).
+- Configs (Conversion) - Efficiently converts between the xml and text config formats, via injecting them as decribed in [Notes / Hints].
+- Configs (Default) - Pushes the properly named configs from the scripts folder to the C:\IddSampleDriver if not already there.
+- Backups (Save/Load/Inject) - User can Save/Load (User Named) Backups of the .txt & .xml based configs into a Backups folder directly from the GUI.
+These can also be manipulated in their folder directly (See [Notes / Hints] for further instructions).
+Note: Additional features such as CLI and an Interactive Installer are planned and considered in the current design philosophy for later implementation.

 How did we get here:
 - I use the Virtual Display Driver in my [workstation setup](http://sh.uni2.cc/28JLJ) and at a point I wondered how hard it would be to make a GUI for the driver and in turn I had to figure out how hard it was to finish my thought.